sfeitosa/hsgenerator/README.md

 ## ☕ Using the Haskell Generator

-To invoke the test suite, use the following command:
+To invoke the test suite, enter the repo directory, and use the following command:

 ```
 stack test